 - Thoroughly stir oil-based stains to dissolve the pigment that’s usually sitting on the bottom of the can.

 - When applying oil-based stains, wipe the wood with mineral spirits just before staining to ease and even stain distribution.

-- Try spraying penetrating stains, which gets them on the surfaces more quickly.
-You’ll get more even cover-age with fewer overlap marks.
+- We spray penetrating stains which gets them on the surfaces more quickly then we have more even cover-age with fewer overlap marks.

-- Use alcohol-soluble stains for touch up.
+- We use alcohol-soluble stains for touch up.
 They’re easy to pinpoint and they dry almost instantly.

-Test your stains on scraps of wood from your project that have even been sanded using the same process.
-Note the type and amount of stain you use and be sure to apply a few finish coats to get a feel for its final color.
+We test stains on scraps of wood that have even been sanded using the same process.
+The type and amount of stain we use and make sure to apply a few finish coats to get a feel for its final color.